Humberston Fitties: 1990s onwards

-In March 1996, with support from the Twentieth Century Society, the Fitties were confirmed as a 'Conservation Area', which effectively preserved the 27-hectare site.
+In March 1996, with support from the Twentieth Century Society, the Fitties was confirmed as a conservation area to preserve the 27-hectare site.
 Of this status, it was said that, "though the Fitties did not have the elements usually associated with a conversation area, it had a special character and historic interest worth preserving."
 In 1998, in order to further protect the Fitties, the council passed an Article 4 direction allowing authorities greater control over the area.

 After a "50-year crusade for plug power", the original 330 chalets were connected to three new electric substations in May 1999.
-The chalet owners also petitioned the North Lincolnshire Council to be able to fence their properties.
+The chalet owners petitioned the North Lincolnshire Council to be able to fence their properties.

-In 2000, the Fitties were described as "a fascinating maze of unique wooden huts and bungalows, all with a distinctly maritime flavour and each one immaculately maintained."
+In 2000, the Fitties was described as "a fascinating maze of unique wooden huts and bungalows, all with a distinctly maritime flavour and each one immaculately maintained."

-In 2016 North East Lincolnshire Council put the Fitties up for sale.
+In 2016 North East Lincolnshire Council offered the Fitties for sale.
 A Community Interest Company of residents was formed, which proposed to "finally come together to ensure that [their] needs and way of life in the park are protected as much as possible."
 However they were outbid by Ting Dene Lifestyle Parks, who have owned the Fitties since 2017.